g0v-data/g0v-hackmd-archive/notes/TOyKqswfSbKCz1sKdJdlRw.md

 Modular styling can be effectively implemented using the `revert-layer` keyword.
 Here's how:

-First we write out our HTML code
+First we write out our HTML code:
 ```html
 <body>
   <p class="text">Modular Button</p>